 Diversity Postdoctoral Fellowship Program

-In accordance with the belief that diversity drives discovery, this fellowship is designed to increase faculty diversity by attracting highly qualified emerging scholars to tenure and tenure track positions at the University by providing a one-year postdoctoral appointment prior to transitioning into faculty positions in a host department under the aegis of the Bridge Fund for Faculty of Color Hires program.
+In accordance with the belief that diversity drives discovery, this fellowship is designed to increase faculty diversity by attracting highly qualified emerging scholars to tenure and tenure track positions at the University by providing a one-year postdoctoral appointment prior to transitioning into faculty positions in a host department under the aegis of the Bridge Fund for American Indian Faculty and Faculty of Color Hires program.
 This Fellowship program does not have an open application process.
 Utilization of this diversity hiring incentive program is arranged between the Office for Equity and Diversity and a specific department seeking a TT hire, with pre-approval for this hire by the host college or school.

 To meet the new objectives of the program, participating departments and colleges must demonstrate intention to hire fellows into faculty positions upon completion of the fellowship year, with the necessary stipulations that the fellows’ teaching record and projection for scholarly excellence are strong during their time at the University of Minnesota.